This article has links to products and services we love, which we may make commission from.

 Checking out the local talent in Bucharest put my backpacking attire to shame.

-There are a lot of cool cats roaming the city streets and hanging out in Bucharest’s hipster bars.
+Many cool cats are roaming the city streets and hanging out in Bucharest’s hipster bars.

 Partying is one of the more obvious things to do at night in Bucharest!